 by Matt Slick

-"It's always wrong for anyone to torture babies to death merely for their personal pleasure"
+"It is always morally wrong for anyone to torture babies to death merely for their personal pleasure."

 Now, let's analyze the statement.
 The word "always" means in every circumstance.
 The word "anyone" necessitates the inclusion of all people.
-The word "merely" mean for no other reason than to do so.
+The word "merely" means "for no other reason than."
 And "personal pleasure" is the reason given.
 So, atheists have different reactions to this moral absolute.
 Here they are with responses.

 - It is only an individual's opinion that it is always wrong.